 Modern-day homesteaders eschew most grocery stores and opt for raising their food.
-You can easily grow your fruits and vegetables in a garden.
-When you serve your whole family foods from your garden, you know that they are getting foods free from hormones and artificial ingredients.
+You can quickly grow your fruits and vegetables in a garden.
+When you serve whole family foods from your garden, you know they are getting foods free from hormones and artificial ingredients.
 Learning how to can and preserve your food creates food storage for the whole year.

 A Culture of Do It Yourself

-You learn how to do a lot of things for yourself when you are a homesteader.
+You learn to do many things for yourself when you are a homesteader.
 There are many traditional skills that you can learn to provide for your family.
 Many homesteaders have learned how to knit, crochet, and sew to make clothes and other household items.
 Woodworking is a valuable skill for building and making furniture.
 Instead of buying cleaning products, you can learn how to make your own with natural ingredients.
 You and your family can make just about anything you need.

 Going off the grid is not an easy decision.
 It requires that you do more to live without less.
 You will have a safer home and a lifestyle that you and your family will love in the long run.